AGILESCIENCE/Agilepy/docs/source/manual/advanced_configuration.rst

    | 4) set gal1 - gal1err for L0 and L1
    | 5) set gal1 + gal1err for L0 and L1"

-   galmode2fit, int, 0, No, "Fix the gal parameters for different energy bins performing a linear fit of gal values evaluated using the internal analysis of the MLE.
+   galmode2fit, int, 0, No, "| Fix the gal parameters for different energy bins performing a linear fit of gal values evaluated using the internal analysis of the MLE.
    | 0) do not fit
    | 1) pol0 fit
    | 2) powerlaw fit"

-   isomode2, int, 0, No, "Fix the iso parameters using the internal analysis of the MLE.
+   isomode2, int, 0, No, "| Fix the iso parameters using the internal analysis of the MLE.
    | 0) none
    | 1) set iso0 for L0 and gal1 for L1
    | 2) set iso0 for L0 and L1